Josh Rojas Preview, Player Props: Mariners vs. Astros

-Josh Rojas -- batting .250 with a double, a walk and two RBI in his past 10 games -- will be in action for the Seattle Mariners versus the Houston Astros, with Cristian Javier on the hill, on September 26 at 10:05 PM ET.
+On Wednesday, Josh Rojas (.240 batting average in his past 10 games, with a double, a walk and an RBI) and the Seattle Mariners play the Houston Astros, whose starting pitcher will be Framber Valdez.
+First pitch is at 9:40 PM ET.

-He racked up two hits (going 2-for-3 with a double) in his last appearance against the Astros.
+He had a one-hit showing in his last game (1-for-4) against the Astros.

 Sportsbook Promo Codes